CatSpot Cat Litter

 Litter dust is annoying, not to mention dangerous and sometimes carcinogenic.
 I doubt many people or cats enjoy inhaling the dusty fumes which seem to go hand in hand with even so-called “dust-free” clay litters. *cough cough*

-CatSpot lives up to their dust-free claim.
+CatSpot lives up to its dust-free claim.
 I noticed zero dust while pouring the litter or while the cats were digging in it.
 If you have respiratory sensitivities or are affected by the dust your usual litter puts off, certainly try coconut litter.

 How easy is it to maintain?